LPBeaulieu/Braille-OCR-e-Braille-Tales/README.md

 ---

-<p align="left"> <b>e-Braille Tales</b> is a tool enabling you to convert scanned braille pages (in JPEG image format and typed on a Perkins Brailler) into Portable Embosser Format (PEF) digitized braille and rich text format (RTF) documents, complete with formatting elements such as alignment, paragraphs, <u>underline</u>, <i>italics</i>, <b>bold</b> and <del>strikethrough</del>, basically allowing you to include any formatting that RTF commands or braille formatting indicators will enable you to do.</p>
+<p align="left"> <b>e-Braille Tales</b> is a tool enabling you to convert scanned braille pages (in JPEG image format and typed on a Perkins Brailler) into Portable Embosser Format (PEF) digitized braille and rich text format (RTF) documents, complete with formatting elements such as alignment, paragraphs, <u>underline</u>, <i>italics</i>, <b>bold</b> and <del>strikethrough</del>, basically allowing you to include any formatting encoded by RTF commands or braille typeform indicators.</p>
 <p align="left"> A neat functionality of <b>e-Braille Tales</b> is that the typos (sequence of at least two successive full braille cells)
   automatically get filtered out, and do not appear in the final RTF text nor in the PEF file.
 The PEF file can in turn be used to print out copies of your work on a braille embosser, or to read them electronically using a refreshable braille display.

-  - You can get my <b>deep learning model</b> for the Perkins Brailler on my Google Drive (https://drive.google.com/drive/folders/1DUKqYf7wIkRAobC8fYPjum5gFOJqJurv?usp=sharing), where the dataset and other useful information to build your own dataset (if needed) may be found.
+  - My <b>deep learning model</b> for the Perkins Brailler is available on my Google Drive (https://drive.google.com/drive/folders/1DUKqYf7wIkRAobC8fYPjum5gFOJqJurv?usp=sharing), where the dataset and other useful information to build your own dataset may be found.
 - The code showcased in this github page is the one that was used to generate a model with <b>99.97% optical character recognition (OCR) accuracy</b> with the Perkins Brailler (I'm not affiliated with them, no worries).

     <br>